MathKlim/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

                             )
 ```

-_task='classification'_, this defines the experiment type which in this case is classification.
+_task='classification'_ defines the experiment type which in this case is classification.

-_primary_metric='accuracy'_, I chose accuracy as the primary metric, whihc is the classical metric to use for a classfication task, although not the only one (AUC, precision, recall, F1-score, etc.)
+_primary_metric='accuracy', accuracy as the primary metric, which is the classical metric to use for a classfication task, although not the only one (AUC, precision, recall, F1-score, etc.).

-_n_cross_validations=5_, this parameter sets how many cross validations to perform, based on the same number of folds (number of subsets).
+_n_cross_validations=5_ sets how many cross validations to perform, based on the same number of folds (number of subsets).
 As one cross-validation could result in overfit, we chose 5 folds for cross-validation; thus the metrics are calculated with the average of the 5 validation metrics.

 ***
 ## Pipeline comparison